shufo/prettier-plugin-blade/README.md

 $ ./node_modules/.bin/prettier --write resources/**/*.blade.php
 ```

+### Troubleshooting

-Update your `.prettierrc.json` file to include the new plugin:
+If you get something error like can not find plugins, update your `.prettierrc.json` file to include the new plugin:

 ```json
 {